Download This Sample

 Cardinal Numbers Worksheets

-This is a fantastic bundle which includes everything you need to know about cardinal numbers across 28 in-depth pages.
+This is a fantastic bundle that includes everything you need to know about cardinal numbers across 28 in-depth pages.
 These are ready-to-use Cardinal Numbers worksheets that are perfect for teaching students about the cardinal numbers which tell us about quantity.
 They are often used for counting.
-When we have a number of items and we need to tell their quantity we use cardinal numbers for example one, two, three, four , five and so on.
+When we have a number of items and we need to tell their quantity we use cardinal numbers for example one, two, three, four, five, and so on.